Hydrodynamic Limits of non-Markovian Interacting Particle Systems on Sparse Graphs: Introduction

-\ind The present article complements recent work by Oliveira et al \cite{OliReiSto20}, which establishes local convergence of interacting diffusions with (possibly random) pairwise interactions on locally convergent sequences of finite graphs, and the works of Lacker et al \cite{LacRamWuLWC21,LacRamWuLE21,Ram22b}, which establish hydrodynamic limits for homogeneously interacting cellular automata and diffusions with general (not necessarily pairwise) symmetric interactions.
-The hydrodynamic limit in \cite{LacRamWuLWC21} is also shown by first establishing local weak convergence and then asymptotic correlation decay, but the proofs of these results rely crucially on the previously mentioned strong Lipschitz continuity conditions on the drift and diffusion coefficients, which makes well-posedness trivial.
-As mentioned above, for jump processes, even simple examples require weaker assumptions on the jump rates, and well-posedness need not hold for IPS on all graphs.
-In addition, our framework also allows for heterogeneities, which are of relevance in many applications, and the nature of correlation decay established is different (see the discussion in Section \ref{LWC:CPLWS} for an elaboration of this point).
-Thus, several new tools are required for the analysis in comparison with the diffusion setting.
-Finally, even though the class of IPS we focus on already covers a large class of models (see the examples in Section \ref{sub-motivating}), many auxiliary results are established under still weaker assumptions so as to facilitate further extensions of the main results to IPS described by more general Poisson-driven SDE, in particular those with simultaneous jumps (see Remarks \ref{WP:modeltype}, \ref{WP:modeltype2}, \ref{EMP:modeltype} and \ref{EMP:unbdded}).
+The present article complements recent work by Oliveira et al. \cite{OliReiSto20}, which establishes local convergence of interacting diffusions with (possibly random) pairwise interactions on locally convergent sequences of finite graphs, and the works of Lacker et al. \cite{LacRamWu23,LacRamWuLE23,Ram22b} which establish hydrodynamic limits for homogeneously interacting cellular automata and diffusions with general (not necessarily pairwise) symmetric interactions.
+The hydrodynamic limit in \cite{LacRamWu23} is also shown by first establishing local weak convergence and then asymptotic correlation decay, but the proofs of these results rely crucially on the previously mentioned strong Lipschitz continuity conditions on the drift and diffusion coefficients, which, though reasonable for interacting diffusions, exclude many interesting classes of IPS.
+Our weaker assumptions change the nature of the correlation decay established in comparison with the diffusion setting (see the discussion in Section \ref{LWC:CPLWS} for an elaboration of this point).